915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 6\.4\.
 Packages

-Packages are a way of structuring Pythonâs module namespace by using âdotted module namesâ.
+Packages are a way of structuring Python’s module namespace by using “dotted module names”.
 For example, the module name `A.B` designates a submodule named `B` in a package named `A`.
-Just like the use of modules saves the authors of different modules from having to worry about each otherâs global variable names, the use of dotted module names saves the authors of multi\-module packages like NumPy or Pillow from having to worry about each otherâs module names.
+Just like the use of modules saves the authors of different modules from having to worry about each other’s global variable names, the use of dotted module names saves the authors of multi\-module packages like NumPy or Pillow from having to worry about each other’s module names.

-Suppose you want to design a collection of modules (a âpackageâ) for the uniform handling of sound files and sound data.
+Suppose you want to design a collection of modules (a “package”) for the uniform handling of sound files and sound data.
 There are many different sound file formats (usually recognized by their extension, for example: `.wav`, `.aiff`, `.au`), so you may need to create and maintain a growing